smiguelnet/smiguelnet/README.md

 Hi 👋 My name is Sergio Miguel
 ==============================

-Hands-on Software Architectrure & Developer
+Hands-On Software Architect & Developer
 -------------------------------------------

 Versatile Software Architect with +20 years of hands-on experience, passionate about new challenges and crafting innovative solutions.
 Leveraging a deep understanding of architectural principles to drive the development of robust and scalable software applications.